 Within truck transportation, the two primary industry sub-groups are general freight and specialized freight.
 General freight establishments handle a wide variety of commodities, generally palletized and transported in a container or van trailer.
 The establishments found in specialized freight are primarily engaged in the transportation of freight which, because of size, weight, shape, or other inherent characteristics, requires specialized equipment, such as flatbeds, tankers, or refrigerated trailers.

-Truck transportation workers were heavily concentrated in the 45 to 54 and 55 to 64 age groups, which together represented 52 percent of the industry’s total employment in 2018.
+Truck transportation workers were heavily concentrated in the 45 to 54 and 55 to 64 age groups, which together represented 51 percent of the industry’s total employment in 2019.
 Across all industries, workers in these age groups represented a much smaller share of Oregon’s employment, at 37 percent.
-Across all industries, the 25 to 34 age group represented 22 percent of all workers, while the share in truck transportation was about 15 percent.
+The 25 to 34 age group represented 22 percent of all Oregon workers, while the share in truck transportation was about 16 percent.